-1. A bachelor's degree in chemistry from a recognized university or its equivalent, with a minimum grade point average of 3.00 or 2.80 in their chemistry courses in a scale of 0 to 4.00.
-Applicants who have a bachelor's degree which is not in chemistry will be evaluated based on their own merits.

-2. The aptitude Graduate Record Examination (GRE) with a score of 1.5 or higher in the analytical section of the exam.

-3. Proficiency in Spanish and English.
+- 1. A bachelor's degree in chemistry from a recognized university or its equivalent, with a minimum grade point average of 3.00 or 2.80 in their chemistry courses in a scale of 0 to 4.00.
+Applicants who have a bachelor's degree which is not in chemistry may be considered. - 2.
+The aptitude Graduate Record Examination (GRE) with a score of 2.0 or higher in the analytical section of the exam. - 3.
+Proficiency in Spanish and English.
 If there are deficiencies in either one of the languages the student must take remedial courses when they enter the program.